frederic-perez/AmE-dictionary/data/dictionary.md

 __acclaim__ _n_
 __acclaimed__
 __acclimation__ _n_ :pencil2:
-__accolade__ _n_ :eight: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
+__accolade__ _n_ :nine: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._ _This restaurant has received accolades from_ Esquire.
 __accommodate__ _v_ :three::pencil2::hammer:
 __accommodation__ _n_ :two::pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
 __accompaniment__